pkpatricia/barrel-dev-best-practices/grunt.md

 ## Packages

 ### [grunt-usemin](https://github.com/yeoman/grunt-usemin) & [grunt-contrib-uglify](https://github.com/gruntjs/grunt-contrib-uglify)
-Uglify concatenates and minifies JavaScript files, and grunt-usemin can be used to easily configure this process using special comments when you insert the scripts in your HTML.
+Uglify concatenates and minifies JavaScript files, and grunt-usemin can be used to configure this process using special comments when you insert the scripts in your HTML.
 There are two separate tasks in Grunt: useminPrepare, for scanning your HTML files and passing the configuration to Uglify; and usemin, for replacing the references to the source files with the minified paths.

 In HTML: